lazarousgr/proxmox_kubernetes_cluster/README.md

 ## Overview

-This repository contains Ansible playbooks to **automate the creation and configuration of a Kubernetes cluster** within a Proxmox environment.
-It leverages cloud-init for VM provisioning, template-based configuration generation, and supports full lifecycle management from VM creation to Kubernetes installation.
+This repository contains Ansible playbooks to **automate the complete creation and configuration of a dev-ready Kubernetes cluster** within a Proxmox environment.
+It provides end-to-end automation from VM template creation to a fully configured Kubernetes control plane with worker nodes ready to join.

+The project uses a **sequential numbered playbook approach** for clear workflow management, template-based configuration generation, and comprehensive logging.

+This project was triggered when I had to set up a local kubernetes env on m proxmox for the 10th time and I realized that this is a pure waste of time and I should automate it end to end.

 ---